 Have your vehicle washed, clayed and polish regularly to reduce dirt build up causing extra drag/friction which in turn uses extra fuel.

-Have your vehicle serviced as recommended by the manufacture, at leased every year or 20,000 miles.
+Have your vehicle serviced as recommended by the manufacture, at least every year or 12,000 miles.
 This will maintain engine efficiency.

 If you should need to top up your engine oil, make sure to use the right specification oil, refer to your vehicles hand book.